 You may order medication refills on our CPVC Online Store.
 This online store is more secure from counterfeit medications than other online sources and has direct communication with your own veterinarians, ensuring that the correct prescription is sent right to your home.

-Another option would be ordering Hill's pet foods through Hill's to Home, where you can order your pet's prescription or retail diets with no shipping costs, delivered straight to your door.
-This option continues to support your local business (Central Park Vet), as this online shopping is offered in cooperation with Central Park Veterinary Clinic.
+These online shopping methods continue to support your local business (Central Park Vet), as this online shopping is offered in cooperation with Central Park Veterinary Clinic.
 It also ensures that you are receiving fresh, quality foods shipped directly from Hill's, right here in the USA.

 **If you are sick with any respiratory disease and need to bring your pet in for services, we would appreciate that you inform us of this and if at all possible find someone else to bring your pet to the hospital.
 We want to be able to provide quality veterinary care as well as assure safety for both you and our staff.